digio/orchestration-assessment/README.CONDUCTOR.md

 in the docker-compose.yaml file for the elasticsearch service from `12` to `24` or more.

+#### Using OpenSearch over ElasticSearch
+As ElasticSearch has some issues like the Apple Silicon limitation and higher resource requirements one can choose to use OpenSearch as an alternative.
+OpenSearch is an in-place replacement for ElasticSearch and fully API-compatible.
+See the `docker-compose-conductor.uml` for more details on how to set it up.

 #### Error `vm.max_map_count`

 Depending on the current Docker VM configuration the error<br/>